dylanbrams/GameOfLife/README.md

 ToDo:
 1. Unit Tests for the Bitmap generation functions.

+1.25 Horrible thread stacking things happen when you use the back button and go back and forth
+    between the InitMenu and the GameOfLifeView.

 1.5 Tests for Android platforms beyond the five I have locally installed (Nexus / Samsung).
 2. Figure out how to get a Tick Count to work.
 3. Backgrounds on the overlay labels